How to audition

-Step 5 – Click on the following link to fill out and submit your audition application: Matilda Audition Application.
+Step 5 – Click on the following link to fill out and submit your audition application: Matilda Audition Application (the audition application period has ended).
 After KYMTC receives your application, the Producer will contact you by email to schedule your audition.

 Step 6 – Arrive 30 minutes early for your scheduled time.
 Auditions are being held on Wednesday October 2 at the North Grenville Community Church and on Friday and Saturday October 4 and 5 at the Kemptville Youth Centre.